mkloubert/vs-remote-debugger/README.md

 #### Display messages

-Input `list` to display the first 50 message:
+Input `list` to display the first 50 messages:

 ```
 Total number of entries: 12